-The CAD and BPMMR permits use of a third party trade mark without consent in an advertisement so long as the advert satisfies all of the following criteria, it:
+The CAD and BPMMR permit the use of a third party trade mark in an advertisement without consent, provided that the advertisement satisfies all of the following criteria:

-Objectively compares one or more material, relevant, verifiable and representative features of those goods and services, which may include price.
+It objectively compares one or more material, relevant, verifiable and representative features of those goods and services, which can include price.

-For products with designation of origin, relates in each case to products with the same designation.
+For products with designation of origin, it relates in each case to products with the same designation.

 Employees and consultants